matthewmorrone/diachron-db/README.md

 Database of Historical Sound Changes

 todo:
-+ rename phone to segment
-+ collapse source lang and target lang into a single dropdown of pairs
++ collapse source language and target language into a single dropdown of pairs
-+ add modal for adding and removing transitions
++ ability to edit tables in place